 In order to help tourists visiting Hong Kong, the Citbybus-NWFB app has a handy list of bus routes which go to popular tourist destinations (see image below).

-Click on the "Tourist" button with the airplane icon in the bottom center of the app homepage.
+Click on the menu (three lines in top left corner), then choose "Tourist" (airplane icon).
 This will open the list of popular tourist routes, such as Victoria Peak, the Airport, Ocean Park, etc.

-When you click on one of the sites, the app will open the buse routes which go to that destination.
+When you click on one of the sites, the app will open the bus routes which go to that destination.
 Then you can click on one of the routes for stop information.

 Forms of Public Transportation in Hong Kong